shreesamavedhi/solarsprout.online/_posts/2025-05-14-wizard-wars.md

 {% include audio-player.html audio_file='/assets/music/posts/wizard-wars/wizard.wav' title='Wizard Wars Main Theme' type='audio/wav' %}

-The music was one of the last things I added to the game.
-I focused on creating a layered melody/bassline for the main theme, and found some nice sounds for selecting cards and buying items from the shop.
+The music was one of the last things I added to the game, and was a bit rushed.
+I focused on creating a layered melody and drum line for the main theme, and then found some nice sounds for selecting cards and buying items from the shop.

 ## Gallery